cristianglezm/EvoGarden/Planning.md

         -   **UI Panels**:
             -   `Controls.tsx`: UI for changing simulation parameters.
             -   `DataPanel.tsx`: Main UI for the slide-out panel containing challenges, analytics, and the Seed Bank.
+            -   `ToolsPanel.tsx`: The UI for direct user interventions, such as triggering weather events and spawning actors.
             -   `...DetailsPanel.tsx`: A suite of panels for inspecting individual actors.
             -   `ActorSelectionPanel.tsx`: A panel for disambiguating clicks on crowded cells.
         -   **Header UI**: